OWASP/www-project-top-10-for-large-language-model-applications/1_1_vulns/LLM03_TrainingDataPoisoning.md

 ### Prevention and Mitigation Strategies

 1. Verify the supply chain of the training data, especially when sourced externally as well as maintaining attestations via the "ML-BOM" (Machine Learning Bill of Materials) methodology as well as verifying model cards.
-2. Verify the correct legitimacy of targeted data sources and data contained obtained during both the pre-training, fine-tuning and embedding stages.
+2. Verify the correct legitimacy of targeted data sources and data obtained during both the pre-training, fine-tuning and embedding stages.
 3. Verify your use-case for the LLM and the application it will integrate to.
 Craft different models via separate training data or fine-tuning for different use-cases to create a more granular and accurate generative AI output as per it's defined use-case.
 4. Ensure sufficient sandboxing through network controls are present to prevent the model from scraping unintended data sources which could hinder the machine learning output.
 5. Use strict vetting or input filters for specific training data or categories of data sources to control volume of falsified data.
 Data sanitization, with techniques such as statistical outlier detection and anomaly detection methods to detect and remove adversarial data from potentially being fed into the fine-tuning process.